What is Basal Cell Carcinoma (BCC)?

 What is the outcome if receive treatment for a basal cell carcinoma?

-Nearly every basal cell cancer can be cured, especially when the cancer is found
+Nearly every basal cell cancer can be cured, especially when the cancer is found early and treated.

 Why should I choose Integrated Dermatology to diagnose and treat my skin cancer?